WrRaThY/WrRaThY.github.io/_posts/2020-11-24-circuit-breakers.md

                                          .build();
         MyService myService = Resilience4jFeign.builder(decorators).target(MyService.class, "http://localhost:8080/");
 ```
-apart from a simple fact that this does not compile as-is, which I find disturbing, it's just no readable.
+apart from a simple fact that this does not compile as-is, which I find disturbing, it's just not readable.
 And it doesn't use spring-cloud-feign

 The third option caught my attention and I prepared a POC with it (which I already deleted, so I won't recreate it here)
 but integrating with retries (which are also needed in my project) was annoying.
 I'll just leave with an example from [the official docs](https://spring.io/guides/gs/cloud-circuit-breaker/):